 The silks used for healing are individually laid on specific and appropriate parts of the body to cover the chakra points as part of a colour therapy treatment.
 The chakra points are the main focus point in colour therapy silk healing.
 Do remember, never overlap the silks or you will be creating another colour.
 The colours are used on the body.

-The colour therapy treatment/massage June created and has taught for many years is explained fully, a proven colour therapy treatment, blissful to give and to receive.
+The colour therapy treatment/massage June created and has taught is explained fully, a proven colour therapy treatment, blissful to give and to receive

 Through out history and in many religions one cannot miss the continuous thread running through, light and the sun is of utmost importance to so many over the globe and as far back as records began.